 Cornelia de Lange syndrome

-At least 15 mutations in the SMC3 gene have been found to cause Cornelia de Lange syndrome, a developmental disorder that affects many parts of the body.
-Researchers estimate that mutations in this gene account for 1 to 2 percent of all cases of this condition.
+At least 15 variants (also called mutations) in the SMC3 gene have been found to cause Cornelia de Lange syndrome, a developmental disorder that affects many parts of the body.
+Researchers estimate that variants in this gene account for 1 to 2 percent of all cases of this condition.

-Studies suggest that mutations in the SMC3 gene tend to cause a form of Cornelia de Lange syndrome with relatively mild features.
-Compared to mutations in the NIPBL gene, which are the most common known cause of the disorder, SMC3 gene mutations often cause less significant delays in development and growth and are less likely to cause major birth defects.More About This Health Condition
+Studies suggest that variants in the SMC3 gene tend to cause a form of Cornelia de Lange syndrome with relatively mild features.
+Compared to variants in the NIPBL gene, which are the most common known cause of the disorder, SMC3 gene variants often cause less significant delays in development and growth and are less likely to cause major birth defects.More About This Health Condition

 Other Names for This Gene